YourSouLi5Mine/trainee/jorgePrecich/week-1.md

 Commands:
  p, pick = use commit
- e, edit = use commit, but stop for amending s, squash = use commit, but meld into previous commit test
+ e, edit = use commit, but stop for amending s, squash = use commit, but meld into previous commit

 If you remove a line here THAT COMMIT WILL BE LOST.
-However, if you remove everything, the rebase will be aborted**
+However, if you remove everything, the rebase will be aborted*

+**Staging interactive/patch**

+*Pretty much the same as the last concept.
+Patch allows you to commit some lines in the same file to modularize commits*

+git rebase -i <commit>
+git rebase -p <commit>

+p, pick = use commit
+r, reword = use commit, but edit the commit message e, edit = use commit, but stop for amending s, squash = use commit, but meld into previous commit f, fixup = like "squash", but discard this commit's log message x, exec = run command (the rest of the line) using shell